Comparing orthogonal calculus and calculus with Reality: A cofree model for calculus with Reality

 \begin{prop} Let $n$ be a non-negative integer.
 The adjoint pair

-induces an equivalence of underlying $\infty$-categories. \end{prop} \begin{proof} By~\cite[Proposition 5.4]{TaggartReality}, we may identify the underlying $(1-)$category of the stable model structures as the category of $U(n)$-objects in the category of $C_2$-equivariant continuous functors $\Fun(\es{J}_1, C_2\T)$.
+is a Quillen equivalence. \end{prop} \begin{proof} By~\cite[Proposition 5.4]{TaggartReality}, we may identify the underlying category of the stable model structures as the category of $U(n)$-objects in the category of $C_2$-equivariant continuous functors $\Fun(\es{J}_1, C_2\T)$.
 The statement and proof are then the $n=1$ case of Proposition~\ref{prop: invariance of intermediates}. \end{proof}

 There is a well-defined continuous functor

 and given an object $X \in \s^\es{U}[G_n]$, we let $g \in G_n$ act on $(\alpha_n)^\ast X$ by

 where $X(g \otimes V)$ is the image under the functor $X$ of the \emph{internal} action of $g$ on $\mathds{k}^n \otimes V$, and $g_{X(\mathds{k}^n \otimes V)}$ is the \emph{external} action of $g$ on the $G_n$-object $X(\mathds{k}^n \otimes V)$.
 This action defines an equivariant continuous functor